 - 3. Apply any modifiers to the cost(s). - 4.
 Pay the cost(s). - Choose target(s), if applicable.
 Any pre-effect instructions to "select" among multiple options in the ability are made at this time as well. - 6.
 The card attempts to enter play, or the effects of the ability attempt to initiate.
-An interrupt ability that cancels this initiation may be used at this time.
-At this time the card is considered "played" or the ability "triggered." - 7.
-The effects of the ability (if not canceled in step 6) complete their initiation, and resolve.
+An interrupt ability that cancels this initiation may be used at this time. - 7.
+The card enters play, or the effects of the ability (if not canceled in step 6) complete their initiation and resolve.